Manosque

 On the A51 road and the N96 between Aix en Provence (47km) and Digne (60km).

-Take a stroll through Manosque and you'll discover a thousand-year-old town with a rich past, where each era has left its own mark and style.
-Manosque is one of the towns in Provence that has managed to preserve its charm by restoring its old quarters and pedestrianised streets.
+As you stroll through Manosque, you will discover a thousand-year-old city with a rich history, where each era has left its mark and style.
+Manosque is one of the cities in Provence that has managed to preserve its charm by restoring its old neighborhoods and pedestrian streets.

 The old town of Manosque

-The old town is pear-shaped, with pretty little squares lined with beautiful houses.
-It's a real pleasure to wander through the narrow streets and sit on a terrace with a coffee or enjoy one of the many small restaurants.
+The pear-shaped old town has some very pretty little squares lined with beautiful houses.
+It's a real pleasure to stroll through its narrow streets and sit on a terrace with a coffee or enjoy one of the many small restaurants.

-To get the best view of Manosque, climb the Mont d'Or hill (3km round trip), where you'll discover the beauty of the surrounding countryside and a magnificent panorama of the Luberon Park, the Sainte Baume, the Haut-Var with the Mont d'Aiguines... and even the first peaks of the Alps.
+To get a better view of Manosque, climb Mont d'Or hill (3km round trip), where you can admire the beauty of the surrounding countryside and a magnificent panorama of Luberon Park, Sainte Baume, Haut-Var with Mont d'Aiguines... and even the first peaks of the Alps.

 To help you find your way around Manosque, you can use our interactive map.
-We've included the main tourist attractions as well as our accommodation recommendations so that you can locate them before booking your stay in Manosque.
+We have included the main tourist attractions and our accommodation recommendations so that you can locate them before booking your stay in Manosque.

 Our photos of Manosque

-To give you an idea of the beauty of Manosque, at the bottom of this page you'll find a photo slideshow produced by the Provence Web team.
-We hope this will inspire you to discover Manosque for yourself.
+To give you an idea of the beauty of Manosque, you will find a photo slideshow created by the Provence Web team at the bottom of this page.
+We hope it will inspire you to discover the city of Manosque for yourself.

 What to see